-To account for this extra mortality, catch data is revised with a depredation rate and is included as the overall fish removal in the model (Tixier et al, 2020, Gasco et al.,2016).
+With a depredation rate estimated between 50% and 30% during the period 2003 - 2020 (see CCAMLR fishery report 2018), they are responsible for important catch removals during the fishing operations.
+To account for this extra mortality, catch data is revised with a depredation rate and are included as the overall fish removal in the model (Gasco et al.,2016).